 I was 32 and had already been struggling with some health issues, even before I got sick.
 I suffered from chronic fatigue, low mood, chronic bloating etc. Then the Urgent Care mono test came back as positive, and it completely floored me; emotionally and physically.

-We were very shocked about the positive mono test, because getting mono for the second time isn’t super common, and we just weren’t expecting that, so we started doing our research.
+We were very shocked about the positive mono test, because we thought getting mono for a second wasn’t normal, and we just weren’t expecting that, so we started doing our research.

 My Re-Activated Epstein Barr Virus